Vivian Carter: Later years

 In 1967, Carter lost a bid for election to become Gary's city clerk and later worked in the township trustee's office.
 She also continued to remain active in radio as a late-night dee jay on WWCA in Gary.

 Death and legacy

 By the mid-1980s, Carter's health began to fail from high blood pressure, diabetes, and strokes.
 Partially paralyzed, she died in a nursing home in 1989.

-During Carter's career as a radio dee jay, she helped introduce and promote the music of many notable American recording artists of the 1950s and 1960s.
+During Carter's career as a radio disc jockey, she helped introduce and promote the music of many notable American recording artists of the 1950s and 1960s.
 Although she was described by one biographer as "negligent financially toward performers" her recording company developed, she was also a pioneer in helping to promote and capture their musical sounds on vinyl records.

+In 2026, Carter was inducted into the Radio Hall of Fame in the "Legends" category.